 1. Put pets away during trick-or-treating

 Trick-or-treating can create a confusing situation for our pets.
-Having strangers come to the door and leave over and over again is not the norm for most households!
+Having strangers come to the door and leave repeatedly is not the norm for most households!
 Even pets who are normally friendly with people may become stressed, fearful, or protective when faced with guests in full costume, creative masks, and props that make noise or light up.

 Of course, you know your pet best.
 If you have worked hard on your dog’s socialization skills by gradually exposing them to different people and situations over time, you can gauge whether they may be comfortable on Halloween night.
 But if there’s a possibility that your fur-baby may feel fearful, skittish, or wary of strangers, play it safe!
-You’ll create a calmer and less stressful evening for your pet by putting them in their own secure space, away from all of the activity.
+You’ll create a calmer and less stressful evening for your pet by making sure they have their own secure space, away from all of the activity.

-Most of us already know that chocolate and certain other human foods can be toxic for dogs and cats, but it’s important to recognize that candy in all different forms is dangerous to your pets.
+Most of us already know that chocolate and certain other human foods can be toxic for dogs and cats, but it’s important to recognize that candy in all its different forms is dangerous to your pets.
 An abundance of processed sugar can cause stomach upset, vomiting, diarrhea, and other digestive issues for our fur-babies.
 The non-edible parts of candy treats, like wrappers and lollipop sticks, can also cause intestinal blockages or serious stomach upset.
 For dogs and cats that already have a sensitive stomach or digestive trouble, eating a foreign substance can cause a serious medical issue.
+For more information about what Human Foods Dogs Can and Cannot Eat, check out our free guide.

 Always monitor your pets (or crate them) when candy is out, and store all of your holiday candy away in a safe place that dogs and cats cannot get into.